All Products

 Items that the system checks before it recycles tablespace fragments

-• The available storage space of the database instance must be at least three times larger than the physical space of the table whose tablespace fragments you want to recycle.
+• The available storage space of the database instance must be at least three times the physical space of the table whose tablespace fragments you want to recycle.

 Note

-For example, if you want to recycle the tablespace fragments of the Table_1 table whose physical space is 30 GB, the available storage space of the database instance must be greater than or equal to 90 GB when tablespace fragment recycling is triggered.
+For example, if you want to recycle the tablespace fragments of Table_1 whose physical space is 30 GB, the available storage space of the database instance must be greater than or equal to 90 GB.

 • No full-text indexes are created for the table.

-• If one or more of the following requirements are not met, the system waits for approximately 1 to 5 minutes and then performs the check again.
-This process is repeated until the maintenance window ends.
+• If one or more of the following requirements are not met, DAS waits for 1 to 5 minutes and then performs the check again.
+If the check fails throughout the entire maintenance window, DAS checks the table during the next maintenance window until the check is passed.
+After the check is passed, DAS performs automatic tablespace fragment recycling.

 • No backup tasks are being performed on the database instance.